kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 Using Github to merge branch has a **Files changed** feature, which can be used to review the changes before merging to **main**.

-Github also provide a way to **Delete Branch** to keep the git repo clean and tidy.
+Github also provides a way to **Delete Branch** after merge to keep the repository clean and tidy.

 ![Github Create PR](/assets/git/github-desktop-create-pr-1.png)